bastiensoucasse/dlcv/lab3.md

 <img src="plots/ex3/lab3_3_keras_opt_loss.png" alt="plots/lab3_3_keras_opt_loss.png" height="240" />
 <img src="plots/ex3/lab3_3_keras_opt_accuracy.png" alt="plots/lab3_3_opt_accuracy.png" height="240" />

 <img src="plots/ex3/lab3_3_keras_opt_duration.png" alt="plots/lab3_3_opt_duration.png" height="240" />

 It is obvious that the SGD optimizer is beaten by the two others, in accuracy and time.
-Even though Adam and RMSProp have similar and high accuracies, RMSProp is about one minute shorter.
+Even though Adam and RMSProp have similar and high accuracies, RMSProp is about one minute shorter, which makes RMSProp the best one.

 **Conclusion**: RMSProp is the best optimizer out of the three optimizers tested.

+<br><br>

 ## 4. Best Network